-- The PREDICT project provided critical outbreak support to governments and international organizations during 53 outbreaks affecting humans, domestic animals, and wildlife, in 16 countries. - Ebola virus disease and viral hemorrhagic fevers were the most common outbreaks for which PREDICT provided assistance. - We supported the Democratic Republic of the Congo during six Ebola virus disease outbreaks between 2012 and 2019. - We incorporated the One Health approach in providing outbreak assistance through field visits, sampling, diagnostic support, personal protective equipment provision, and surveillance. - The PREDICT project team evaluated the reporting of Salzburg metrics for One Health surveillance across PREDICT reports on outbreak or health events for which PREDICT assisted in investigation or response. - We conducted an outbreak simulation workshop in Tanzania, the outbreak training of which was made available to other countries. - Our team developed a modeling framework using satellite and high-resolution population data to build a network for simulating infectious diseases, helping policy makers and outbreak responders determine outbreak spread and decide areas for targeted control. - Our PREDICT-trained network across 26 countries jumped into action for coronavirus detection and outbreak response during the SARS-CoV-2 pandemic, including early detection of the first COVID-19 cases before a specific assay targeting the novel coronavirus was available.
+- Provided critical outbreak support to governments and international organizations during 53 outbreaks affecting humans, domestic animals, and wildlife, in 16 countries - Ebola virus disease and viral hemorrhagic fevers the most common outbreaks for which PREDICT provided assistance - Supported Democratic Republic of the Congo during six Ebola virus disease outbreaks between 2012 and 2019 - Incorporated the One Health approach in providing outbreak assistance through field visits, sampling, diagnostic support, personal protective equipment provision, and surveillance - Evaluated the reporting of Salzburg metrics for One Health surveillance across PREDICT reports on outbreak or health events for which PREDICT assisted in investigation or response - Conducted an outbreak simulation workshop in Tanzania, the outbreak training of which was made available to other countries - Developed a modeling framework using satellite and high-resolution population data to build a network for simulating infectious diseases, helping policy makers and outbreak responders determine outbreak spread and decide areas for targeted control - PREDICT-trained network across 26 countries jumped into action for coronavirus detection and outbreak response during the SARS-CoV-2 pandemic, including early detection of the first COVID-19 cases before a specific assay targeting the novel coronavirus was available

 It was a normal day for staff at the health centre until an older woman from a nearby village arrived with a high fever, gastrointestinal signs, and muscle pain.
 She was admitted to the hospital, started treatment with supportive care and appeared to improve.
 But when the head clinician returned the next day, he learned the woman had passed away overnight.
 Clinic staff sent a messenger to the family, and they learned that two others in the woman's household were acutely ill.
-Within a week, the health centre began to receive unusually high volumes of febrile cases with nonspecific symptoms; dozens of patients with fevers were admitted, and staff were rapidly overwhelmed.
+Within a week, the health centre began to receive unusually high volumes of febrile cases with non-specific symptoms; dozens of patients with fevers were admitted, and staff were rapidly overwhelmed.
 Initially they attributed this onslaught to the beginning of malaria season, until reports surfaced about sick animals: primates found dead in the forest and a "strange disease" in village cats.
 Was it an outbreak?